Muddz/UndoRedoList/readme.md

 # UndoRedoList

-An undo-redo data structure is based on the concepts of `DoublyLinkedList` and behaves exactly the same way as undo-redo features do in for example Photoshop and Microsoft Word.
+An undo-redo data structure based on the concepts of `DoublyLinkedList` and behaves exactly the same way as undo-redo features do in for example Photoshop and Microsoft Word.

-[Regret](https://github.com/Muddz/Regret) an Android library is based on this algorithm.
+[Regret](https://github.com/Muddz/Regret) an Android library is based on this data structure.

 ## How it works